Tinker77/T77-Mob-Heads/README.md

-# T77 Mob Heads 1.13 Data Pack
+# T77 Mob Heads Data pack
 Created by Tinker77

 Look for Tinker77 on [YouTube](http://youtube.com/tinker77) and on [Twitch](http://twitch.tv/tinker77live)!